 - List 3: custom, doctor, cobble, draft, current, doctor, draft, custom, cobble, current

 - List 4: firm, fast, flounder, fast, figure, frank, firm, flounder, figure, frank

 - List 5: harbor, harbor, hatch, ground, ground, grave, hamper, grave, hatch, hamper

 - List 6: overlook, overlook, lounge, lean, incomparable, might, lean, lounge, might, incomparable

 - List 7: page, pitch, pawn, periodic, palm, periodic, page, pawn, palm, pitch

 - List 8: plane, refrain, riot, prune, refrain, reservation, prune, reservation, riot, plane

 - List 9: solution, spare, sentence, sanction, solution, sanction, season, spare, season, sentence

 - List 10: taxes, spruce, temper, taxes, spruce, swallow, temple, temper, swallow, temple

-VocabularySpellingCity.com provides word lists, printables, and interactive games and activities that give students the opportunity to understand that some words have multiple meanings and to practice distinguishing their meanings through context.
+VocabularySpellingCity.com provides word lists, printables, interactive homonym practice games, and multiple meaning word activities that give students the opportunity to understand that some words really do have multiple meanings and to practice distinguishing their meanings through context.